Skip to main content

 • Weighted Average Life – estimates the average effective maturity of the deposits.

 Regulatory guidance indicates that every bank should have an annual third-party assessment of the interest rate risk system.
-Similar to other audits, this review should be delivered to the Board of Directors or the Board’s audit committee and is a critical component of the Board’s responsibility for bank oversight.
+Similar to other audits, this review should be delivered to the Board of Directors or the Board’s audit committee.
+It is a critical component of the Board’s responsibility for bank oversight.

 There are educational videos available through the FDIC website.
 In addition, there are IRR modeling vendors that will attend meetings to provide perspective to your institution on the current economic environment and your modeling results.
 Leverage them.

 There is always an opportunity for significant value creation in any environment.
 The rapidly increasing rate environment experienced in 2022-2023 brought forth significant risks and opportunities.
-The 2024 environment possesses new challenges, and I am excited to see our community banks and credit unions adjust their balance sheets, act on the highest value opportunities, and limit their interest rate exposure.
+The 2024 environment possesses new challenges.
+I am excited to see our community banks and credit unions adjust their balance sheets, act on the highest value opportunities and limit their interest rate exposure.

 Ready to proactively manage your institution’s interest rate risk?
 Young & Associates offers comprehensive interest rate risk reviews tailored to your needs.
 Ensure your bank or credit union is prepared to navigate market volatility with confidence.
 Reach out to us now to schedule your consultation!